November 2016 Council Minutes now available click here

 Click here to read Tay-Sachs certificate code change letter

 Updated Articles of Association now available click here

 Tay-Sachs in Jacob Sheep - JSS Launches test for members - A JSS-funded voluntary test is now available for Members via Grassroots.
 Please visit the technical page for more information click here

 Clothing and Show Coats with NEW JSS Logo now available click here for details

 Member Wool & Jacob Meat Producer Directories- we are looking for JSS members to have their details listed.
 For more information & for the Wool Directory click here, for the Jacob Meat Producer Directory click here

-It gives me great pleasure to welcome you to the website of the Jacob Sheep Society.
-We hope that you will find our site informative and a good source of news, views and contacts.
-The web team provides regular updates on the Regional pages and headlines on the homepage 'news' section.
-Visit us also on Facebook for further up to date coverage of Society news and events.
+Welcome to the website of the Jacob Sheep Society which I hope you find a useful source of information, news, photographs and contacts.
+The web team post regular updates on the regional pages as well as headlines on the homepage news section.
+Visit us on Facebook for further up to date coverage of Society news and events.

-Our website witll give you details of Regional events, local breeders, sheep for sale and merchandise to buy through our online shop.
-Members can view pedigree details of registered sheep through the online Flock Book link.
-If you would like to know more information or wish to be part of this organisation, please follow the 'Contact Us' link for details of how to get involved.
+Our website will give you details of regional events, local breeders, sheep for sale and merchandise which can be purchased through our online shop.
+Members can view pedigree details of sheep through the online flock book link.
+If you would like more information or wish to be part of this organisation, please follow the "Contact Us" link for details of how to get involved.